botpress/documentation-v12/docs/tutorials/chat-3rd-party-OAuth.md

 }
 ```

 The only step missing is to find a way to send the user to Twitter Authentication.
-We will simply define a route in our router in which we call passport to initiate the authentication flow.
-The following route in custom router does the trick.
+You will define a route in your router in which you call `passport` to initiate the authentication flow.
+The following route in custom router does the trick:

 ```ts
 router.get('/auth', async (req: ReqWithSession, res) => {